readthedocs/readthedocs.org/docs/connected-accounts.rst

     :doc:`Read the Docs for Business </commercial/index>`
     asks for one additional permission (``repo``) to allow access to private repositories and to allow us to setup SSH keys to clone your private repositories.
+    Unfortunately, this is the permission for read/write control of the repository but there isn't a more granular permission that only allows setting up SSH keys for read access.

 Bitbucket
 ~~~~~~~~~